It’s the end of term-woo hoo! It must be time for the long anticipated Pizza Express Party.

 The Kids were given a portion of Tomato sauce to spread as they wished on to the pizza base.

 Next up was as many toppings as the wanted.
-There were a choice of Olives, Cheese, Ham, Mushrooms, Pepperoni, Chicken and a selection of vegetable (inc peppers).
+There was a choice of Olives, Cheese, Ham, Mushrooms, Pepperoni, Chicken and a selection of vegetable (inc peppers).